awsdocs/aws-iot-docs/developerguide/device-defender-audit.md

 ## Next steps<a name="device-defender-audit-severity-next-steps"></a>

 To understand the types of audit checks that can be performed, see [Audit checks](device-defender-audit-checks.md)\.
-To learn how to perform an audit, see [Getting started with AWS IoT Device Defender Audit](audit-tutorial.md)\.
 For information about service quotas that apply to audits, see [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#limits_iot)\.